-Two types of survival curves are required for conditions that are not lethal in infancy, which differ in high- and lower-income settings.
+Two types of survival curves are required for each group of condition in high- and lower-income settings.

-Prospective survival curves describe survival/mortality at the present time (corresponding to 2005).
+Prospective survival curves describe survival/mortality at the present time (corresponding to 2010).
 They are used to calculate current annual deaths due to the condition(s) concerned, and to project likely deaths in the future.
 They are based on the most recent observations available.